The Shadow – Stamina Nightblade PvP Build

 - Troll King: This set gives us a TON of survivability via health recovery.
 While in the past I liked using damaging monster sets for 1vX’ing, I think it’s a bit more beneficial now to use a monster set that offers defensive capabilities.
 Troll King can help us regenerate our health really quickly inside of stealth, and helps keep us topped off during fights.
 If you don’t like Troll King, Blood Spawn is another option, but I personally prefer Troll King.

 - Impregnable: This set… this set is so good.
 It offers an amazing stat spread, boosting all of our attributes and offering an INSANE amount of critical resistance.
-With this set combined with our CP, we are sitting slightly over 4500 critical resistance.
+With this set combined with our CP, we have over 4400 crit resistance.
 This set makes you really tanky in medium armor, and when combined with Troll King, offers a ton of viable combinations for your 3rd 5 piece set, similarly to how on my MagDK build, Shacklebreaker and Blood Spawn open you up to a ton of different combinations.

 - Spriggan’s: I chose to run Spriggan’s as my damage set for this build.
 Since damage has gone up a lot this patch, many players are building tankier as a way to combat the higher damage that is being seen across the board.
 Because people’s resistances are now higher, we want to be able to shred through them, and Spriggan’s does just that.
 It also has really solid 2-4 piece bonuses that complement the build’s stat profile nicely.
 If you dont like Spriggan’s, feel free to use another set here!
-There are a ton of viable options.
+There are a ton of viable options such as Shacklebreaker, Prisoner’s, Hunding’s Rage, etc.

 All points into Stamina.

-Main Bar – 2h Sword: Surprise Attack, Relentless Focus, Rally, Killer’s Blade, Mass Hysteria, Incapacitating Strike
+Main Bar – 2h Sword: Ambush, Surprise Attack, Rally, Killer’s Blade, Relentless Focus, Incapacitating Strike

-Back Bar – Bow: Poison Injection, Leeching Strikes, Shuffle, Shadowy Disguise, Resolving Vigor, Pack Leader/Werewolf Berserker
+Back Bar – Bow: Poison Injection, Shadow Image, Shuffle, Shadowy Disguise, Resolving Vigor, Pack Leader

 - Rally: This acts as our source of major brutality, gives us a HoT, and gives us a big heal if we reactivate it.